tcwilkinson/caa2015/ideas.md

-2) Which are the functions served by the community Quickly summarised the Scientific community serves three functions (that we can all observe in this session) (the photography is just a place holder)
+2) Which are the functions served by the community Quickly summarised the Scientific community serves three functions (that we can all observe in this session)

   - Inspiration
   Firstly it's a pool of inspiration: interactions encourage innovation and spark ideas about new lines of evidence, new applications, new questions, and alternate explanations.